Beefster09/table-lang/design.md

 It is a compile-time error if the function does not have default.

-In all these cases, all arguments *must* be const.
+In all these cases, all parameters of the function *must* be const.

 ### Arbitrary Symbolic Operators